Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Conditional Lower Bound

 We use the above mentioned gadgets as follows.
 The constructed curves $\pi$ and $\sigma$ start with the translation gadget consisting of the curves $\pi^{(0)}, \sigma^{(0)}$.
 They are followed by $D$ different parts that form the OV-dimension gadget.
 Each of the $D$ parts is an OR gadget and we call the respective curves $\pi^{(j)}$ and $\sigma^{(j)}$ for $j \in [D]$.
 Each of the OR gadgets $(\pi^{(j)}, \sigma^{(j)})$ contains several equality gadgets.
 We will use different variations of the equality gadget (one for each set of vectors $V_1, \dots, V_4$) but they are all of very similar structure.
 We need four different types of equality gadgets because for a certain $v_i \in V_i$ a part of the gadget is only inserted if $v_i[d] = 0$.
 Thus, if we traverse an equality gadget later, we know that it corresponds to one zero entry and also to the current translation.
 See Figure \ref{fig:whole_reduction} for an overview of the whole construction.

-In the following, we assume that for all dimensions $j \in [D]$ at least one vector in $V_1 \cup \dots \cup V_4$ contains a $0$ in dimension $j$.
-If this is not the case, then we construct a trivial NO instance for the discrete Fréchet distance under translation as obviously no orthogonal vectors can be found for this instance.
+Without loss of generality, assume that for all dimensions $j \in [D]$ at least one vector in $V_1 \cup \dots \cup V_4$ contains a $0$ in dimension $j$.
 Now we give the detailed construction of the gadgets and the proofs of correctness.
-The instance of the discrete Fréchet distance under translation that we construct in the reduction uses a threshold distance of $\delta = \deltar$, \ie we want to know for the constructed curves $\pi$ and $\sigma$ if their discrete Fréchet distance under translation is not more than $\delta$.
+The instance of the discrete Fréchet distance under translation that we construct in the reduction uses a threshold distance of $\delta = \deltar$, \ie, we want to know for the constructed curves $\pi$ and $\sigma$ if their discrete Fréchet distance under translation is not more than $\delta$.

-\paragraph{Translation Gadget.} First we have to restrict the possible translations to ensure that $\tau \in \taurangesqr$.
+\paragraph{Translation Gadget.} First we have to restrict the possible translations.
+To this end, we build a gadget to ensure $\tau \in \mathcal{T}$ for

 This is realized by a gadget where curve $\pi^{(0)}$ consists of only one vertex and curve $\sigma^{(0)}$ consists of four vertices: